eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 ### CI Job

-The new CI job will, for each plugin:
+The new CI job will:

+1. For each plugin:
    1. Clone the plugin into a directory named `test/ecosystem/${plugin}`
-2. Run the plugin's package installation and build commands with [ni](https://github.com/antfu-collective/ni)
+   2. Run the plugin's package installation and build commands with [ni](https://github.com/antfu-collective/ni)'s `nci` command
    3. Link the plugin to the current eslint installation
       - This will have to be done manually, as ni does not support linking ([ni#85](https://github.com/antfu-collective/ni/issues/85 "ni issue 85: Maybe xxx link can join ni project"))
    4. Run the plugin's `test:eslint-compat` script with [ni](https://github.com/antfu-collective/ni)
+2. If there were any failures, the job is running on the `main` branch, and the previous commit build on `main` succeeded:
+   - Post a message to the `#contributors` Discord channel alerting the team to the failure

-This will all be runnable locally with a `package.json` script like `npm run test:ecosystem --plugin eslint-plugin-unicorn`.
+Plugin tests will be runnable locally via a `package.json` script like `npm run test:ecosystem --plugin eslint-plugin-unicorn`.

 An addition to `.github/workflows/ci.yml` under `jobs` would approximately look like: